Fork Ranger (WIP): Scaling Impact through UX/UI design

 • Prioritization & Iteration: Two key factors guide our MVE decisions: design/build velocity and technical feasibility.
 We aim for the fastest path to launch without sacrificing utility.
 From there, we collect user feedback on Version 1 and iterate on the features as needed.

-Enhancing feature discoverability - Recipe notes
+Enhancing feature discoverability - recipe notes

 The challenge

 Despite the utility of the Recipe Notes feature, user feedback indicated a discoverability issue; the functionality was not being found or used frequently enough.
-Our goal was to re-design the entry point to be more intuitive and naturally integrated into the recipe interface, driving feature awareness and adoption.
+My goal was to re-design the entry point to be more intuitive and naturally integrated into the recipe interface, driving feature awareness and adoption.

 Solution

-Working within a focused two-week sprint, we iterated on the design to make the Notes functionality more prominent.
+Working within a focused two-week sprint, I iterated on the design to make the Notes functionality more prominent.
 This involved repositioning the entry point and refining the visual language to clearly signal its presence without disrupting the core reading experience.

 Result